moxystudio/redux-await-actions/README.md

         }

         // Side-effect: fetch orders asynchronously
-        // This action could be dispatched from a middleware as well.
+        // This action could be dispatched from a middleware as well instead.
 See below. dispatch(fetchOrders());
     }
 }

 const middlewares = [
     thunkMiddleware,
-    // Middleware for real redux store.
-Mock store does not support middlewares.
     ({ dispatch, getState }) => (next) => (action) => {
         const result = next(action);